Secretin stimulation test

 The health care provider inserts a tube through your nose and into your stomach.
 The tube is then moved into the first part of the small intestine (duodenum).
 You are given secretin through a vein (intravenously).
 The fluids released from the pancreas into the duodenum are removed through the tube over the next 1 to 2 hours.

-Sometimes, the fluid can be collected during an endoscopy.
+Sometimes, the fluid can be collected during an upper GI endoscopy.

 How to Prepare for the Test

-You will be asked to not eat or drink anything, including water, for 12 hours before the test.
+You will be asked to not eat or drink anything, including water, for up to 12 hours before the test.

 How the Test will Feel